Sylvie-C/user_connection_MERN_project/readme.md

     npm install
     ```

-3. Create a `.env` file in the `frontend` folder and add the necessary environment variables if needed:
+3. Create a `.env` file in the `frontend` folder and add the necessary environment variables (make sure to have your variables beginning with "VITE_" if use of VITE for frontend):
     ```env
     VITE_BACKEND_URL=your_backend_url
     ```